Diagnose Lymphedema

 Correctly assessing persistent swelling

 Lymphedema develops when tissue fluid can no longer be adequately transported away via the lymphatic vessels.
-The result is persistent swelling, usually in the arms, legs, hands or feet.
+The result is persistent swelling, usually in the legs, arms, hands or feet.
 The most important first step is a specialist diagnosis to clearly determine the cause of the swelling.
 Lymphedema is easily confused with lipedema, venous insufficiency or other causes.
-At Derma Medical Clinic, clinical examination, vascular screening and ultrasound are closely integrated.
+At our Vascular Center, clinical examination, vascular screening and ultrasound are closely integrated.

 Book an appointment here